kjk/common/siser/readme.md

 Logging for debugging adds a little bit more structure over ad hoc logging.
 I can add some meta-data to log entries and in addition to reading the logs I can quickly write programs that filter the logs.

-For example if I add serving time to http request log I could easily write a program that shows requests that take over 1 second to serve.
+For example if I log how long it took to handle a given http request, I can write a program that shows slow requests.

 Another one is poor-man's analytics.
 For example, if you're building a web service that converts .png file to .ico file, it would be good to know daily statistics about how many files were converted, how much time an average conversion takes etc.

+We can log this as events to a file and then do daily / weekly etc. statistics.

 ## Performance and implementation notes